SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/pdsf/slurm/lz-pulseFinder/Readme.md

 --8<-- "docs/pdsf/slurm/lz-pulseFinder/lzOne.slr"
 ```

-where 'lzOne.slr' informs SLURM what resources will you need and
+where 'lzOne.slr' informs Slurm what resources will you need and
 launches the bash script running the actuall task 'lzReco.sh'.
 Note,
 the lzOne.slr is setup to run on all 3 slurm partitions: PDSF+Chos,
 PDSF+Shifter, Cori+Shifter - you need only to toggle the '-' in front